1. Ada

 How long does loss of taste and smell last?

 A loss of taste or smell caused by COVID-19 usually lasts about 8 days, although some cases last longer.
 Some people may also get their sense of smell or taste back earlier.
-About 70% of all people that experienced a loss of taste or smell recovered within the first 30 days after infection.
+About 70% of all people who experienced a loss of taste or smell recovered within the first 30 days after infection.
 Others may need additional treatment and monitoring.
-You can currently be considered for treatment if your symptoms persist for more than 2 weeks.
+You can currently be considered for treatment if your symptoms persist for over 2 weeks.
 3 6

 What else can cause a loss of taste and smell?